-Premiers coding challenge offers an opportunity for OSHC children to win prizes
+Premiers coding challenge offers an opportunity for OSHC children

 The third annual Premier’s Coding Challenge has been launched by Queensland Education Minister Grace Grace, with the opportunity for children in years three to ten to win $10,000 in prizes.